 For at least a few months before you submit a loan application, aim to decrease your discretionary spending on things such as restaurant meals, Uber Eats, clothing, consumer products, and other discretionary lifestyle expenses.

-Obviously, you don’t want to sacrifice enjoying yourself in this process, so if you can’t go without your weekly Uber Eats night, you could also demonstrate that you budget for lifestyle expenses by setting a specific amount aside each month and not going over it.
+Obviously, you don’t want to sacrifice enjoying yourself in this process, particularly if you chose to live on the Central Coast for a lifestyle decision, so if you can’t go without your weekly Uber Eats night, you could also demonstrate that you budget for lifestyle expenses by setting a specific amount aside each month and not going over it.

 Refinance a current loan